Got a minute to help? take our quick website survey >

 - Anything you've talked about in appointments or meetings

-- What's written in your records
+- What someone has written in your records

 - Doctors